PCOL/ContractHttp/README.md

 The methods parameters can be used to define content, query parameters, or headers, and attributes are used to determine their use.

-SendAsContentAttribute - Specifies that a parameter is to be used as the requests content.
+* SendAsContentAttribute - Specifies that a parameter is to be used as the requests content.

-SendAsQueryAttribute - Specifies that a parameter is to be used as a query parameter.
+* SendAsQueryAttribute - Specifies that a parameter is to be used as a query parameter.

-SendAsHeaderAttribute - Specfies that a parameter is to be used as a request header.
+* SendAsHeaderAttribute - Specfies that a parameter is to be used as a request header.

-SendAsFormUrlAttribute - Specifies that a paremeter is to be used as a form url content property.
+* SendAsFormUrlAttribute - Specifies that a paremeter is to be used as a form url content property.

 #### Out Parameters

-Out parameters are supported for returning data on synchronous methods.
+Out parameters are supported for returning data on synchronous methods:

-An out parameter with no attribute that is also not defined a "special" parameter can be used to return data from the response content.
+* An out parameter with no attribute that is also not defined a "special" parameter can be used to return data from the response content.

-An out parameter decorated with FromHeaderAttribute can be used to return data from a response header.
+* An out parameter decorated with FromHeaderAttribute can be used to return data from a response header.

-An out parameter decorated with FromModelAttribute can be used to return a property from a model that was deserialised from the requests content.
+* An out parameter decorated with FromModelAttribute can be used to return a property from a model that was deserialised from the requests content.

 #### Special Parameters

-As mentioned earlier "special" parameter types are supported.
+Special parameter types are also supported:

-A parameter of type Action\<HttpRequestMessage> will be called just before the request is sent.
+* A parameter of type Action\<HttpRequestMessage> will be called just before the request is sent.

-A parameter of type Action\<HttpResponseMessage> will be called just after the response has been received.
+* A parameter of type Action\<HttpResponseMessage> will be called just after the response has been received.

-A parameter of type Func\<HttpResponseMessage, *ReturnType*> will be called just before the method returns.
+* A parameter of type Func\<HttpResponseMessage, *ReturnType*> will be called just before the method returns.

 ### Attributes